GBIF-Europe/nordic_oikos_2018_r/s3_gbif_demo/Download_gbif.md

-## Search and request download key
+## Search, and request download key
 Here we request a download key by sending an API call to GBIF using the occ_download function in rgbif.
 The download key will later be used to download the data

 first find a species key using the name_suggest function and create a polygon for spatial filtering (for convenience, we do this step outside the request for download key).
 Secondly, we create the query and request the download key.